omkarium/rufendec/README.md

 If you find any security vulnerabilities in code, please submit an issue privately.

 ---------------------------------------
-Four unbreakable rules you MUST follow
+Five unbreakable rules you MUST follow
 ---------------------------------------

 1. Make sure you are not trying to decrypt unencrypted files or encrypt already encrypted files.
+Avoid using too many threads while processing large files.
+For example, say you have 10 files of each 1 GB and you are using 10 threads at once, then 10 GB of memory will be consumed.

 2. This program refuses to encrypt those kind of files which are not utf-8 compatible, for example binary files/executables.
    It will either create or skip such files, but ensure you don't try to encrypt anything as such in the first place.